Skip to main content

 • Obtain replacement coverage immediately.
 The liquidation order cancels your policy.
 You are uninsured as of the effective date of cancellation.
 Secure new coverage without delay.

 • Understand the caps.
 Know the applicable CIGA caps for your type of claim.
-If your claim exceeds the cap, consult an attorney about filing as a general creditor of the insolvent estate for the excess.
+If your claim exceeds the cap, consider consulting an attorney about filing as a general creditor of the insolvent estate for the excess.

 • Be patient but persistent.
 CIGA is processing claims from a failed company, often with incomplete records.
 The process is slower than a normal claim.
 Follow up regularly, keep detailed notes of all communications, and escalate if you encounter unreasonable delays.